skeeto/skeeto.github.com/_posts/2014-03-06-The-Julia-Programming-Language.markdown

 uuid: 35f29378-6e92-3d11-43df-9c40139f142e
 ---

+*Update 2020: This is an old, outdated review.
+With the benefit of more experience, I no longer agree with my criticsms in this article.*

 Julia is a new programming language primarily intended for scientific computing.
 It's attempting to take on roles that are currently occupied by Matlab, its clones, and R. "Matlab done right" could very